 Applies to: System Center Configuration Manager (Current Branch)

 One of the most commonly asked questions regarding mobile device management (MDM) with Microsoft Intune is "Should I integrate Intune with Configuration Manager (hybrid MDM) or run Intune standalone in the cloud only configuration?"
-To answer that question, you should carefully compare the two options and consider updates coming in early 2017 to Intune standalone.
+To answer that question, you should carefully compare the two options.

-Intune standalone is a cloud-only MDM solution that involves no on-premises resources and is managed using a web console that can be accessed from anywhere in the world.
+Intune standalone is Microsoft’s recommended deployment topology.
+Intune standalone is a cloud-only MDM solution and is managed using a web console that can be accessed from anywhere in the world.
 Intune datacenters are hosted in North America, Europe, and Asia.
 Because Intune is a cloud service, you can deploy Intune management to your devices in a relatively short timeframe.
-You may also choose Intune standalone if your organization is moving to the cloud.

-Programmatic access (API) – SDK and PowerShell management options.
+- Programmatic access (API) - Microsoft Graph API support, and SDK and PowerShell management options.

 - Web console - An HTML 5-based console built on web standards with support for most modern web browsers.

 - Advanced reporting - ability to create customized reports.